Frequently Asked Questions

 For the ultimate in flexibility, we recommend that all three kettles be at least twice the size of the amount of beer you wish to produce.
 This is to account for the various losses that occur such as evaporation / expansion / foaming during boiling, grain / hop absorption, chilling / fermentation sediment, racking / kettle / hose deadspace, etc. We always perform full wort boils in order to produce the best quality beer possible.
 We do not dilute with water.

 Kettles from various manufacturers are available, and our design will work with any kettles in existence.
 Feel free to choose whatever meets your budget.
 We chose Blichmann Boilermaker kettles for the very efficient false bottom (achieves high mash efficiency), quick remove dip tubes (no tools required), and well protected / easy to read sight glass visible on the outside of the kettle (no hard to read etched markings on the inside).
 These kettles are incredibly quick and easy to clean too which reduces work on brew day.
 Even after more than 10 years of use we would still purchase these kettles again if we had to rebuild.
 See our Kettles (overview) guide for more information.

 Why did you choose a three kettle setup instead of an all-in-one / brew in a bag (BIAB)?

-When designing a no compromise brewery we recommend an open source 3-kettle design as per our instructions as it also helps maximize future flexibility and compatibility with add-on devices.
+When designing a no compromise brewery we recommend an open source 3-kettle design as per our build instructions as it helps maximize product quality, durability, flexibility, and compatibility with add-on devices.
 Most all-in-one setups are greatly simplified proprietary designs made using the cheapest parts possible, purposely made to only work with products from the same manufacturer.
 We recommend using quality parts made to last, and limiting the use of proprietary parts to ensure long term serviceability (more information).
 Considering going pro in the future on a much larger scale system?
-Our 3-kettle design will most closely mimic the 3+ vessel brewhouse you will use in the future in both process and equipment, allowing for simplified recipe scaling.
+Our design closely mimics the 3+ vessel brewhouse you will use in the future in both process and equipment, allowing for simplified recipe scaling.
 Many pros use our design as their pilot setup for recipe formulation / testing.